Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

 }
 ```

-In this example, you would need to explicitly specify the `keyVaultUrl` and `storageUrl`  Both variables should be `Uri` types.
+In this example, you would need to explicitly specify the `keyVaultUrl` and `storageUrl`  Both variables are `Uri` types.
 In addition, you would need to set up a service principal, then configure environment variables to let the application know what service principal to use.
 This is done by specifying the `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` environment variables.

 With the services configured in `Startup`, I can now use dependency injection to use the clients.
 For example, I've got a Web API controller class that uses the blob storage client: